Felix5721/netns_manager/README.md

 go build netnsmanager.go

-this will create an executable named netnsmanager
+This will create an executable named netnsmanager.
-To use it call:
+To use it call as root:

 ./netnsmanager start/stop netnsconf.json